UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 </iframe>

 Notes: To add two charts together, we can use what we learned previously about Altair’s layout operators.
-To concatenate the charts vertically, we’re here using the `&` operator.
+To concatenate the bar chart and scatterplot vertically, we’re here using the `&` operator.

-In contrast to the two scatterplots in an earlier slide, these charts are not created from the same base chart, so there selections are not linked.
+When we linked the two scatterplots together in the previous slide deck, we simply added the selection, without the need to specify which fields to use, why can’t we do that hear?

+The reason this worked was because both those plots had one point for each observation in the data, so that we selected a point in one of the scatterplots the corresponding point for that same observation could automatically be highlighted in the other scatterplot.

+The bar chart in this slide is made from counting the observations in the raw data and then drawing exactly three bars, one per region of origin.
+Since the individual observations do not exist in the bar chart it is impossible to automatically link the two charts together.

-What if we want to link the selections so that when we select a region of origin in the bar chart the points in the scatter plot that are from the same origin would be highlighted?
+It could be very useful to create a linked selection between these charts, so that when we select a region of origin in the bar chart the points in the scatter plot that are from the same origin would be highlighted.

-This would be useful to study observations from each Origin separately, so how can we perform this linkage in Altair?
+This way we could study observations from each Origin separately, so how can we perform this linkage in Altair?

 ---